 You don’t want a second career for now, right?
 You want a second career you can enjoy until you retire.
 The best tip is to think long term and be confident about your second career.
 Know it is something you want to do until you retire.

-Changing Careers at 40
+How to Change Careers at 40

-You are in your 40s, and the thought of going to your job one more day makes you physically ill.
+You are in your 40s, and the thought of going to your job for one more day makes you physically ill.
 You’re past the decade where you are ready to rush into a new career.
 You have more work years and you know your interests.
 You’re ready to complete the following tips.

 1. Believe You Deserve a Second Career

 Fear can make you stall your transition into a second career.
-You may have a family, home, and successful marriage, and you are worried obtaining a second career will change those things for the worst.
+You may have a family, home, and successful marriage, and you are worried that obtaining a second career will change those things for the worst.
 Don’t fear transition.
 You are at the point in your life where you have the knowledge and experience to transition without a major problem.